sib-swiss/containers-snakemake-training/docs/course_material/day2/4_decorating_workflow.md

         ```

     ??? info " `.snakemake_timestamp`"
         When `directory()` is used, Snakemake creates an empty file called `.snakemake_timestamp` in the output directory.
-This is the marker it uses to know if it needs to re-run the rule producing the directory.
+This is the marker file it uses to know whether it needs to re-run the rule producing the directory.

-    Overall, this rule works well and allows for an easy rule definition.
+    Overall, this rule works quite well and allows for an easy rule definition.
 However, in this case, individual files are not explicitly named as outputs and this may cause problems to chain rules later.
-Also, remember that some applications won’t give you any control at all over the outputs, which is why you need a back-up plan, _i.e._ solution 4: the most powerful solution is to use shell commands to move and/or rename the files to the names you want.
-Also, the Snakemake developers advise to use `directory()` as a last resort and to rather use the [`touch()`](https://snakemake.readthedocs.io/en/v8.20.5/snakefiles/rules.html#flag-files) flag instead.
+Also, remember that some software won’t give you any control at all over the outputs, which is why you need a back-up plan, _i.e._ solution 4: the most powerful solution is still to use shell commands to move and/or rename files to names you want.
+Also, the Snakemake developers advise to use `directory()` only as a last resort and to use [`touch()`](https://snakemake.readthedocs.io/en/v8.20.5/snakefiles/rules.html#flag-files) instead.

 === "Solution 4"

-    This option amounts to let FastQC follows its default behaviour but force the renaming of the files afterwards to obtain the exact outputs we require.
+    This option amounts to let FastQC follows its default behaviour but manually rename the files afterwards to obtain the exact outputs we require.

-    **Exercise:** Implement a single rule to run FastQC on both the original and the trimmed FASTQ files (4 files in total) and rename the files created by FastQC to precise output names using the `mv` command.
+    **Exercise:** Implement a single rule to run FastQC on both the original and trimmed .fastq files (four files in total) and rename the files created by FastQC to the desired output names using the `mv <old_name> <new_name>` command.

     ??? success "Answer"
-        This makes the rule definition (much) more complicated than the other solution:
+        This makes the rule definition (much) more complicated than solution 3:

         ```python
         rule fastq_qc_sol4:
             '''
-            This rule performs a QC on paired-end fastq files before and after trimming.
+            This rule performs a QC on paired-end .fastq files before and after trimming.
             '''
             input:
                 reads1 = rules.fastq_trim.input.reads1,